* China Jan flash PMI falls to 49.6, first contraction in 6 months

 "I was a bit surprised to see the rise overnight," Hasegawa said.
 "We may see some profit-taking as a result of the gains."

 Investors are now awaiting official data on oil stockpiles from the U.S. Energy Information Administration (EIA) to gauge the outlook for demand in the United States.

 U.S. crude inventories rose by 4.9 million barrels in the week to Jan.
 17, to 355.7 million, compared with analysts' expectations for an increase of 600,000 barrels, as refineries cut output, the American Petroleum Institute (API) said.

-Distillate stockpiles, which include diesel and heating oil, fell by 2.3 million barrels, compared with expectations for a 900,000 barrel drop, the data showed.
+Distillate stockpiles, which include diesel and heating oil, fell by 2.3 million barrels, compared with expectations for a 900,000 million-barrel drop, the data showed.

-Markets also monitored the progress in talks to end the crisis in Syria.
+Markets are also watching the progress in talks to end the crisis in Syria.
 Syria's government and opposition, meeting for the first time, vented their mutual hostility on Wednesday but a U.N. mediator said the enemies may be ready to discuss prisoner swaps, local ceasefires and humanitarian aid.

 (Editing by Himani Sarkar)